“This feels like the album we’d make if the band died and went to heaven,” says Dilly Dally frontperson Enda Monks.

-With the band’s future in limbo, Monks retreated into herself and her art.
-She left social media and focused on journaling and meditation, seeking to put as much daylight as possible between herself and the music industry.
-For an entire year, she wrote alone in her bedroom every single day on a white Flying V guitar, starting first with moody drones and noise beds run through her pedal array before warming up her voice and allowing words to flow freely from her subconscious.
-Band members began showing up once a week to help Monks refine the material she was channeling, honing in on taut, lean structures that cut straight to the heart of things.
+With the band’s future in limbo, Monks retreated into themselves and their art.
+They left social media and focused on journaling and meditation, seeking to put as much daylight as possible between themselves and the music industry.
+For an entire year, they wrote alone in their bedroom every single day on a white Flying V guitar, starting first with moody drones and noise beds run through their pedal array before warming up their voice and allowing words to flow freely from their subconscious.
+Band members began showing up once a week to help Monks refine the material they were channeling, honing in on taut, lean structures that cut straight to the heart of things.

-“Because writing that way was so spiritual and so lonely, I ended up with hours and hours of material and so much emotional attachment to it,” she explains.
+“Because writing that way was so spiritual and so lonely, I ended up with hours and hours of material and so much emotional attachment to it,” they explain.
 “I really needed everybody else to help me sift through it all and take the songs from this meditative dream world to our full band sound.”

 That sound is a singular one in the contemporary landscape, an intensely raw blend of fuzzed-out catharsis and melodic ecstasy delivered with what Brooklyn Magazine describes as a “snarling feminine energy.”
 Where ‘Sore’ was rooted in desire and rage, ‘Heaven’ is all about hope and optimism.
 The recurring fire imagery from the band’s debut has given way here to healing, therapeutic visions of water and light.
 There’s a release in the music, a sense of burdens being lifted through sheer force of will.
 It’s an emotional shift, to be sure, but Dilly Dally has by no means mellowed out.

-“When people ask me what this record sounds like, I tell them it’s doom metal vibes with lots of positive messages,” Monks says with a laugh.
+“When people ask me what this record sounds like, I tell them it’s doom metal vibes with lots of positive messages,” Enda says with a laugh.